tejasmorkar/devscollab.github.io-1/README.md

 This website was created by the community of Devs Collab and is run 100% by the community.

 ## Who can participate?
 Anybody!
-Think of this as a playground where no matter what your skill level, you can contribute to this project and keep in mind that breaking things doesn't matter, keep learning.
+Think of this as a playground where no matter what your skill level, you can contribute to this project and keep in mind that breaking things doesn't matter, keep coding.

 ## What is the project?
 Re-developing  https://devscollab.github.io/